zachpino/generative-design-workshop-s20/week01/README.md

 ##### Visualization Practice (This will be ongoing!)

 - Take a peak at the Dear Data first week on *Clock* and time visualizations in preparation for next week.
-Through the week, construct a dataset for your own visualization purposes on how you are spending your time through the week, and produce 5 visualizations on 5"x7" carts.
-Explore both 2D and 3D visualization opportunities.
+Through the week, construct a dataset for your own visualization purposes on how you are spending your time, and produce 5 visualizations on 5"x7" carts.
+Explore both 2D and 3D visualization opportunities, and prepare to share these with your peers.
+Crayons, color pencils, and play-doh are available in the faculty corridor on Zach's desk.

+- Add a legibility key to the backs of any visualizations you completed in class, and bring these in to share as well next week.

 ##### Software Installation